Search-optimized content preview

 Minor surface specks

 Tiny dust particles or faint texture variations can appear early on.
-These often become less noticeable as the finish hardens.
+These often become less noticeable as the finish hardens and the room returns to normal use.

 Slight color variation